saabgeek04/CDM-AT2/README.md

-Re-write and edit the information using appropriate language for the target audience and media type (digital).
+Write content using the source material and *additionally* using extra researched material, using appropriate language for the target audience and media type (digital).
 Your products need to be engaging, professional and relate to your target audience **(teenagers, male and female 12-19 years)**.
 You are required to produce the content in the forms: